ImperialCollegeLondon/rse_further_git_course/episodes/l1-04-rewriting_history.md

 last few) commit(s) you made so you can incorporate more changes, fix an error you have spotted and that is worth incorporating as part of that commit and not as a separate one or just improve your commit message.
-Unlike `git revert`, `git reset` will retrospectively alter your commit history, so should **not** be used where you have already shared work with collaborators.
+Unlike `git revert`, `git reset` will retrospectively alter your commit history, so it should **not** be used when you have already shared work with collaborators.

 ```sh